Uniswap/docs/SDK_versioned_docs/version-3.0.0/smart-order-router.md

 `swapConfig` [optional]
 - Configure to set a recipient, slippageTolerance, deadline, and inputTokenPermit `partialRoutingConfig` [required]
-- #todo there is a default but its a required param?
 -  Defaults to `DEFAULT_CONFIG`:
 ```typescript
   v3PoolSelection: {